THE STATUS QUO

 What Is Hypernet?

-Hypernet is a protocol for high performance computing across a distributed network of devices.
+Hypernet is a privacy preserving computing protocol, which can be leveraged across a distributed network of devices.

 Purchase compute power at competitive prices on an infinitely scalable network of devices.
 Hypernet provides an API suite built on the principle of distributed average consensus and tailored for large-scale distributed compute environments.
 This API makes harnessing the power of the Hypernet straightforward by encapsulating many practical data science methods (such as clustering, regression, factorization, and filtering) into a single framework.

 Earn money by selling unused computing power from the devices you already own.
-By participating in Hypernet, you are helping solve the world’s greatest challenges by contributing the computational power that’s quite literally at your fingertips.
+By participating in Hypernet, you are helping solve the world’s greatest challenges by contributing the computational power in your latent internet-connected devices.

 Selling time on personal devices dramatically slashes the cost of computing by eliminating cumbersome operating expenses.
-Despite the fact that energy is the main resource used for compute, upwards of 70% of the operating costs of data centers are infrastructure, hardware, and cooling.
+Upwards of 70% of the operating costs of data centers are infrastructure, hardware, personnel, land, and cooling.

 Mobilizing more devices cuts down on compute time.
 Hypernet is infinitely scalable and can leverage an unlimited number of devices globally.
 The sheer quantity of latent compute power existing all around us far eclipses that of the largest data center.